Plotting rjuliabugs draws using bayesplot package

 To represent uncertainty with shaded regions beneath the posterior

-density estimates, the mcmc_areas
+density estimates, the mcmc_areas function can be

 employed.